 Alexander Mayorov

 Hi, I am Alexander Mayorov and this is my personal website.
-I am currently a computer science student at the University of Kaiserslautern-Landau.
-I’m also a backend and open-source developer.
+I am currently a PhD student at the Saarland University and the Max-Planck Institute for Informatics.

 My study and research interests include:

-- Information theory, logic, automated reasoning and formal verification
+• Information theory, randomness, logic, automated reasoning and formal verification

 My hobbies include climbing, orienteering, swimming, sailing & traveling.
 I also love electronics, especially power electronics.
-My deepest intellectual passion lies in theoretical computer science and pure mathematics.
+My deepest intellectual passion lies in theoretical computer science and neighboring fields of mathematics.

 Publications